fdlogic/MQTT_Python/README.md

 # Send message with Paho
-Simple python script that send message through MQTT with Paho.
+Simple python scripts that publish and subscribe in topics, through MQTT with Paho.

 ### Prerequisites